 Spring tides peaked on 4 February and are decreasing.
 The impact of tidal conditions on river levels and pumping operations is reducing, which helps us drain the system.

 5 flood warnings and 11 flood alerts are in place across Somerset.
-We encourage people to check for updates regularly.
+People are encouraged to check for updates regularly.

 What the Environment Agency is doing

-• Additional pumps are installed at Haymoor and will be installed at Currymoor when river levels allow.
-We cannot use these until river levels drop further.
+• Additional pumps have been installed at Haymoor and will be installed at Currymoor when river levels allow.
+These cannot be used until river levels drop further.

-• We continue to dynamically operate the River Parrett Flood Relief Channel (Sowy), to ensure the maximum amount of water is channelled through the system.
+• The Environment Agency continues to dynamically operate the River Parrett Flood Relief Channel (Sowy) to ensure the maximum amount of water is channelled through the system.

-• Additional ultra-high-volume pumps are being deployed at Dunball Sluice, we anticipate them becoming operational this week.
-This will allow us to optimise use of the Sowy.
+• Additional ultra-high-volume pumps are being deployed at Dunball Sluice and are anticipated to become operational this week.
+This will allow the Agency to optimise use of the Sowy.

-• We have carried out emergency work to improve conveyance at Northmoor Pumping Station and further work is ongoing.
+• Emergency work has been carried out to improve conveyance at Northmoor Pumping Station, with further work ongoing.

-• In the Brue catchment, pumping is operational at Gold Corner and North Drain as river levels allow and we continue to operate the Brue Diversion Channel (Cripps River) as required.
-Additional pumps are being mobilised at North Drain to improve our pumping capacity, should it be required.
+• In the Brue catchment, pumping is operational at Gold Corner and North Drain as river levels allow, and the Brue Diversion Channel (Cripps River) continues to be operated as required.
+Additional pumps are being mobilised at North Drain to improve pumping capacity if required.

 Advice for communities